kaizentm/kubevirt/docs/l1hv-infra/README.md

 | New L1HV Tests | ✓ | ✓ |  | ✓  |
 | Existing Stable e2e |  | ✓ | ✓ | ✓ |

+Note!
+E2E tests on test-mshv environment are turned off now as the '/dev/mshv' support is not implemented yet.

 ## 4. Azure Resources